Canopy Security · UX Design & Research

 The final Snooze Monitoring feature lives inside the device's Monitoring menu — accessible from the device page.
 Users toggle snooze on, choose a context (near their car) or a duration (15 minutes, 1 hour, 8 hours), and confirm.
 That's it.
 Canopy pauses monitoring, stops sending notifications, and resumes automatically when the snooze period ends.

-I ran usability tests with 8 users to refine copy, default states, and visual hierarchy — particularly around the confirmation step and the active snooze indicator.
 The confirmation screen was critical: users needed a moment to verify what they were pausing before committing.
-And once snoozed, the device page surfaces a clear "Snoozing until user resumes" indicator so there's never any ambiguity about the system's current state.
+And once snoozed, the device page surfaces a clear "Snoozing until user resumes" indicator so there's never any ambiguity about the system's current state — a direct fix for the gap Prototype #5 exposed.

 Final snooze monitoring flow